sbhayes15/executive-wiki/events/prodays.rst

 + **11:45 am** - Check in at the table, and begin finding your table.
 + **12:00 pm** - Be set up and ready for students.
-+ **12:01 pm** - Stand at the table, talk to potential students using your own dialog or this Sample Dialog. :ref:`Sample Dialog`
++ **12:01 pm** - Stand at the table, talk to potential students using your own dialog or this Sample Dialog.
 + **3:00 pm(ish)** - Clean up and pack up ACM's things.
 + **3:30 pm(ish)** - Put everything back in the ACM office/where it came from

-.. _Sample Dialog:

 Sample Dialog
 -------------